 Introduction / History

 The group designated as Southern or Afghan Uzbek formed from waves of ancient migrations, as well as more recent ones in the 1920s-1940s from Russia when that government's atheistic policies persecuted their Islamic religion and customs.
 Speaking Uzbeki, their own Turkish dialect, Uzbeks identify themselves as Hanafi Sunni Muslims, although this is largely a cultural identity now rather than a religious one.

 Uzbek food and dress offer interesting features.
 Like other Afghans, Uzbeks always serve tea and nan (bread).
 "Osh", a dish made with carrots, onions, oil, rice and lamb is served weekly and on special occasions.
 Unusual in most Afghan diets, pasta is common in Uzbek menus, probably introduced to them by Italian or Chinese traders along the Silk Road.
 Fruit is also a favorite.
 Western dress is worn by younger or city-dwelling Uzbeks although men may add a skullcap with embroidery indicative of their home region.
 A yoked dress worn over long pants is traditional women's attire while that of men is the Chapan - a loose, quilted cotton coat worn over a shirt and trousers, completed with the skullcap.

-* Ask God to call forth prayer teams who will begin breaking down the strongholds through worship and intercession.
+Ask God to call forth prayer teams who will begin breaking down the strongholds through worship and intercession for the Uzbek people.

-* Pray that the Holy Spirit will soften the hearts of the Uzbek Muslims towards Christians.
+Pray that the Holy Spirit will soften the hearts of the Uzbeks towards the ways of Christ.

 Ask God to give the Uzbeks in Afghanistan a spiritual hunger that will drive them to seek and find the only Savior.

 Scripture Prayers for the Uzbek, Southern in Afghanistan.